 47. ADMIRALTY.
 Two hours.
-Lord and Sprague, Cases on Admiralty.

 This course deals with the jurisdiction of the admiralty courts of the United States; with death and injury of persons, and the special provisions governing death and injury of the various classes of maritime workers; with maritime liens; with the carriage of goods by general and by chartered ships; and with the principles of liability and its limitation which are peculiar to the admiralty law.
 Salvage, general average, and the principles governing collision will be covered in only a general way.
-(Omitted in 1950-1951.)
+(Omitted in 1951-52.)